• Skip to primary navigation

 Another problem is parking; unless you are going to a large shopping mall or other complex that provides parking, you will struggle to find a parking space.

-In Pattaya or any large city in Thailand, it’s best to drive defensively and remember that the standard required to obtain a driving license in Thailand is not as high as in most western countries.
+In Pattaya or any large city in Thailand, it’s best to drive defensively and remember that the standard required to obtain a driving license in Thailand is not as high as in most Western countries.
 Besides, many drivers in Thailand don’t even have a license.

 Things to watch out for when driving in Pattaya